Plant an Acorn and Grow a Mighty Oak

 What happened?
 All of her kids received the one item that they had really wanted.
 No one wasted time and energy trying to find a gift that they hoped would be enjoyed.
 No one spent more than they would have in any event.
 And perhaps most importantly, Christmas day was spent enjoying everyone’s company in the most relaxed atmosphere in recent family memory.
 Jemma’s father-in-law told her that he felt he knew his grandkids better as a result of the exercise she had asked them to complete.
 He went on to say that he felt great about spending money on gifts that he knew would be used and appreciated.
 He suggested the family use the same approach every year going forward.
 “What you have done my dear, is plant an acorn which will become a mighty oak.”
 She loved that praise.

 Jemma had been thinking about how to cut down on waste, increase gratitude and teach her kids a little about the value of a dollar for years.
 And Moms just like her are a big part of the inspiration behind Gifting Sense – our new little company that turns shopping for holiday and birthday gifts into a tool for parents to teach their kids about financial literacy and gift etiquette.
-Your family can “Get Started” right away – simply ask your kids to complete Gift Surveys when preparing their holiday wish lists this year.
+Your family can “GET YOUR DIMS SCORE” right away – simply ask your kids to complete Gift Surveys when preparing their holiday wish lists this year.
 Frank loved it – and your father-in-law may as well!